Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Tab.md

     utilityBasicTab.SelectedItemIndex = 0;
     ```

-Following output is generated when the tab is created using defined style:
+Following output is generated when the tab is created using the defined style:

 ![Tab](./media/tab.gif)